 A panel made up of NASA subject matter experts and/or 3rd party reviewers will review the most highly rated proposals.
 The panel will assign adjectival ratings and rank the proposals considering the results of 4.1.4 and programmatic investment considerations (e.g., first-time awardee, portfolio balance across technologies, other strategic considerations, etc.).
 The most highly ranked proposals will be invited to present a slide deck and participate in a Question & Answer session.
-Specific details regarding the Question & Answer session will be provided with the invitation.
+Specific details regarding the Question & Answer session will be provided with the invitation as well as a feedback summary form.
+Note that this feedback may form the basis for the questions asked at the Q&A session.
+Only Offerors invited to present at the Question & Answer may revise their slide decks.
+Revisions and resubmissions must occur within 5 calendar days of invitation notification.
+Revisions are not mandatory, therefore firms that choose not to revise their slide deck(s) will not be penalized but judged on the substance of the presentation(s).
 The questions will be tailored to the specifics of each Offeror's proposal.

 Following the completion of the Question & Answer sessions, the panel will assign a final adjectival rating considering the proposal, the Offeror's slide deck presentation, and responses during the Question & Answer session and establish final rankings of the proposals in each topic area.